EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/02-networking.md

 [Install]
 WantedBy=network-online.target
 ```

+The `WantedBy` config will ensure the service is started on boot.

  * `IPTABLES_RULES_SCRIPT` is the path to the NAT rules
    configuration/script, (and which is automatically created by the